 Best Time for Ramadan Grocery Shopping

 Ideally, you should plan your trip to the grocery market a week before Ramadan’s eve.
-Make sure to only go to the places that are maintaining all the protocols of social distancing.
-This way, you can easily prepare and plan your meal plans in advance and help minimise the risk of getting infected with the virus.
+You can consider checking out supermarkets and stores that offer discounts for the holy month.
+This way, you can easily prepare and plan your meal plans in advance without worrying about going over your budget.

-On the other hand, some of us make frozen food items at home and need to store a few things in advance to avoid standing in long queues.
+Moreover, many of us make frozen food items at home and need to store a few things in advance to avoid standing in long queues at bakeries and eateries right before the iftar.
 Hence, a week before the holy month begins is the best time to buy groceries for Ramadan.

 Ramadan Shopping Tips

 Ramadan brings in a sense of spirituality and gratefulness.
-It is the time where we meditate and ponder over the blessings that we have been awarded.
+It is the time when we meditate and ponder over the blessings that we have been awarded.
 We take care of the needy and look forward to iftar invitations.
-This time around, it might not be the same, and we might not be able to attend social gatherings as much as we did before.
+However, due to our hectic schedules and busy lives, preparing for Ramadan in advance is a luxury many cannot afford.

-That said, we have to adjust to the change and do our best to care for ourselves and others.
-Here’re a few tips to keep in mind before you head out for Ramadan grocery shopping:
+That being said, here are a few tips to keep in mind before you head out for Ramadan grocery shopping: